elizabethyoo/elizabethyoo.github.io/docs/index.markdown

 ## About Me 👩‍🔬

-I am interested in leveraging statistical and deep machine learning methods to develop physician decision-making support tools, with the goal of democratizing access to healthcare.
-I am currently developing a deep neural net (DNN) framework with [Professor Niraj Jha](https://ece.princeton.edu/people/niraj-jha) that accurately and efficiently diagnoses mental health disorders using a small amount of physiological data collected from smartwatches.

-Previously, I studied **Operations Research and Financial Engineering** at [Princeton University](https://www.princeton.edu), where I focused on Bayesian optimization and inference methods to address problems in biological processes and healthcare.
+Hi!
+I am a Ph.D. student studying [Biostatistics](https://hsph.harvard.edu/department/biostatistics/) at the Harvard T.H.
+Chan School of Public Health.
+I am interested in developing **interpretable** and reliable **deep learning** methods for **digital phenotyping** and **precision health** applications, with the larger goal of democratizing health.
+Specifically, I am interested in analyzing continuously and **passively collected data** from personal digital devices (e.g. smartphones and wearables) to quantify and improve the quality of life of individuals suffering from cancer, mental health disorders, and other diseases.

+I am very fortunate to be advised by [Prof. Jukka-Pekka Onnela](https://hsph.harvard.edu/research/onnela-lab/).
+My Ph.D. is supported by the Harvard Prize Fellowship and the NIH T32 Cancer Training Grant.
-I worked as a Research Assistant/Lab Manager at [Columbia Zuckerman Mind Brain Behavior Institute]("https://zuckermaninstitute.columbia.edu/).

-I graduated with a degree in **Mathematics** from [Columbia University](https://www.math.columbia.edu/).
+Previously, I obtained a master's in **Operations Research and Financial Engineering** from [Princeton University](https://www.princeton.edu).
+Before my master's, I worked as a Lab Manager at [Columbia Zuckerman Mind Brain Behavior Institute]("https://zuckermaninstitute.columbia.edu/).
+I graduated with a bachelor's in **Mathematics** from [Columbia University](https://www.math.columbia.edu/).

 \[[CV](/pdfs/elizabeth_yoo_cv.pdf), [github](https://github.com/elizabethyoo), [Google Scholar](https://scholar.google.com/citations?user=kXszJzwAAAAJ&hl=en&oi=ao)\]